nathabee/PomoloBee/documentation/API_1_App_to_Django.md

 This document defines the API interface for the Pomolobee project, specifying:
 - API calls and data exchanged
 - Endpoints and request/response format

+🔗 All media asset paths (e.g., image_url, svg_map_url) are returned as relative paths.
+The app or ML service must prepend its configured Django base URL.
 ---

 <details>